 1986, not rated

-Kate Bush is an album artist, and reducing her discography to a 12 song compilation doesn’t work, even though The Whole Story does a good job of picking her best material.
-The exceptions are the two difficult selections from 1982’s The Dreaming, which don’t work well on a compilation.
-The compilation is noteworthy for a strong new song (‘Experiment IV’) and a version of ‘Wuthering Heights’ with a newly recorded vocal.
+Kate Bush is an album artist, and reducing her discography to a twelve-song compilation doesn’t entirely work.
+The Whole Story generally picks her best material, but it doesn’t hang together as an album as well as Hounds of Love or The Dreaming.
+The two selections from 1982’s The Dreaming don’t work well on a compilation – they’re abrasive and don’t feel like hits.
+The Whole Story is noteworthy for a strong new song (‘Experiment IV’) and a version of ‘Wuthering Heights’ with a newly recorded vocal.